sf7293/matchmaking/README.md

 To address these issues, I've considered:

 - **Session Creation:** Sessions are not created via the API but only through a scheduled console command (cron job).
-- **Cron Job Execution:** A matching cron job can be executed every minute.
-Since only one instance of this job runs at a time, mutual exclusion and concurrency handling are not needed, provided this condition is maintained.
+- **Cron Job Execution:** A matching cron job can be scheduled to run every minute.
+Since only one instance of this job executes at a time, mutual exclusion and concurrency management are unnecessary as long as this condition is upheld.
+Alternatively, we can implement a worker that continuously performs the matching operation in a `while(true)` loop, if the one-minute interval is not optimal for user experience.
 - **Efficient Matching:** This approach ensures efficient matching and prevents the creation of unnecessary sessions through a well-implemented matching command.

 //TODO: desc more about why if we respond back the session_id what would be challenges.